 A nutritionist's view

-There’s little scientific evidence to support juice diets as a sensible approach to better health.
-Furthermore, if you follow this sort of diet for longer than a couple of days it is unlikely you will meet all your nutritional needs.
+There’s little scientific evidence to support juice diets as an approach to better health.
+It’s important to state that if you follow this sort of diet for longer than a couple of days it is unlikely you will get all the nutrients you need, this puts you at risk of many health issues.

-That said, fruit and vegetables are an important part of a balanced diet and we should all aim for a minimum of five portions a day.
-A varied selection of fruit and veg provides vitamins, minerals, antioxidants and fibre.
-However, juices (unsweetened, 100% juice) only count as one of your five-a-day regardless of how much you drink, this is because juices don’t contain the fibre found in the whole fruit and vegetables.
+While fruit and vegetables are an important part of a balanced diet and we should all aim to be eating a minimum of five portions a day, unsweetened juice only counts as one of your five-a-day regardless of how much you drink, this is because juice doesn’t contain the fibre found in the whole fruit and vegetables.

-When it comes to detoxing, our bodies have an in-built detox system which includes the liver, kidneys, lungs, gut and skin.
-So you do not need to follow a juice diet to kick-start the detox process – your body is working hard to do this for you on an ongoing basis.
+When it comes to detoxing, our bodies have a built-in detox system which includes the liver, kidneys, lungs, gut and skin.
+So, you do not need to follow a juice diet to kick-start the detox process – your body is working hard to do this for you on an ongoing basis.

 Who should avoid juice diets?

-If you have a medical condition, or are on medication, consult your GP or medical practitioner before making any drastic changes to your eating patterns.
+If you have a medical condition or are on prescribed medication, consult your GP before making any drastic changes to your eating patterns.
 The high consumption of natural sugars implicit in juicing can cause blood-sugar levels to fluctuate, so those with diabetes or blood sugar management issues should avoid juice diets.

-It is advisable to avoid juice diets if you:
+It is also advisable to avoid juice diets if you:

 • are pregnant, or breastfeeding